xtendui/xtendui/src/gatsby/markdown/hidden/future/googlelocator/index.md

 description: "Plug and play a google maps locator, with all the basic functionality and more."
 ---

+GoogleLocator is a standalone plugin that manages **google places and maps and markers**.

 ## Javascript

 Import the **javascript** file with `import 'xtendui/src/googlelocator'`.